NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 </details>

-The `Algebra::insert()` function does some validation on the input and converts the user inputs which are in the form of a string to the [union Attribute](../Design/Buffer%20Layer/intro.md#attribute) type.
+The `Algebra::insert()` function does some validation on the input and converts the user inputs, which are in the form of a string, and assigns it to an [union Attribute](../Design/Buffer%20Layer/intro.md#attribute) type.
 It then calls the `BlockAccess::insert()` function to handle the insertion of the record.

 <details>
 <summary>Algebra/Algebra.cpp</summary>